Kitti's hog-nosed bat: Taxonomy

-Ecological role and conservation

-As a microchiropteran species, Kitti's hog-nosed bat plays a crucial ecological role in its habitat, primarily as an insectivore.
-This species preys predominantly on small flying insects, including mosquitoes, moths, and beetles.
-By controlling insect populations, particularly those of agricultural pests and disease vectors, Kitti's hog-nosed bat contributes to ecosystem balance and human well-being.
-Furthermore, its presence in cave ecosystems may also influence nutrient cycling and the distribution of guano-dependent organisms.
+Conservation

 As of the species' review in 2019, Kitti's hog-nosed bat is listed by the IUCN as near-threatened, with a downward population trend.

 Soon after the bat's discovery in the 1970s, some roosting sites became disturbed as a result of tourism, scientific collection, and even the collection and sale of individuals as souvenirs.
 However, these pressures may not have had a significant effect on the species as a whole, since many small colonies exist in hard-to-access locations, and only a few major caves were disturbed.
 Another potential risk is the activity of local monks, who have occupied roost caves during periods of meditation.

 Currently, the most significant and long-term threat to the Thai population could be the annual burning of forest areas, which is most prevalent during the bat's breeding season.
 In addition, the proposed construction of a gas pipeline from Myanmar to Thailand may have a negative impact.
 Threats to the Myanmar population are not well known.

 In 2007, Kitti's hog-nosed bat was identified by the Evolutionarily Distinct and Globally Endangered project as one of its Top 10 "focal species".